 Emotional Intelligence represents very real, measurable differences in mental ability between leaders to recognize, assimilate, and regulate their emotions across a wide range of social situations.
 The entire spectrum of emotions that leaders publicly express, all carry the potential to alter the thoughts and feelings of employees, and only some of this impact is beneficial.

 Emotionally intelligent leaders have a heightened ability to accurately appraise emotional data (social inputs), and then channel or direct this information to positively manage social situations and relationships (social outputs).
 The good news is that these abilities can be developed and improved.
+For instance, this is seen in relation to how businesses interact with their customers and how a customer can form a relationship with a brand.
+It all works on a similar level, and you can read more about it on this Salesforce blog.

 We are uniquely qualified to help our clients by carefully debriefing the extensive results of their Emotional Intelligence test.
 Each individual leader will obtain a very personal and profound understanding of how their unique score patterns show-up in day-to-day work situations.